 With a community base and a framework of knowledge, the next cornerstone was in the elevation of evidence.
 With the launch of Patient Experience Journal (PXJ) as the first, open-access journal published on patient experience, a home for peer-reviewed research and evidence was established and a common place for the breadth of work in academia and practice to improve patient experience could come together under one umbrella.
 To this day, PXJ remains the most widely read journal focused on patient experience with over 11,000 articles accessed a month in over 200 countries and territories.

 The final cornerstone was set with the establishment of The Beryl Institute’s sister organization, Patient Experience Institute (PXI).
 PXI provided a place to establish professional credentialing and continuing education.
 In keeping in line with the very values at the heart of The Beryl Institute’s founding, PXI was established as an independent non-profit, not in the interest of any organization, but with a commitment to elevating and expanding the profession.
-As of May 2019, just under 1000 Certified Patient Experience Professionals (CPXP) now exist globally, and the number is growing every year.
+As of June 2020, over 1200 Certified Patient Experience Professionals (CPXP) now exist globally, and the number is growing every year.

 With the cornerstones set, the Institute has continued its commitment to growth and its spirit of collaboration by extending its efforts in partnerships and collaborations beyond North America, across continents from Europe to Asia and Africa, South America to Australia.
 This global commitment underlines the Institute’s central tenet that in healthcare we are human beings caring for human beings and regardless of the systems in which we work or country we reside, we all share a commitment to the humanity in healthcare.